adamws/keyboard-tools/README.md

 - routing algorithm is currently very simplified.
 It will not work correctly for certain switch rotation angles.
 Also there is no automatic DRC rule check, hence is some situations, tracks might be too close to pads or mounting holes.
+- routing algorithm doesn't work for Alps & MX/Alps Hybrid when [Switch_Keyboard](https://github.com/perigoso/Switch_Keyboard)
+  in use, see this [issue](https://github.com/perigoso/Switch_Keyboard/issues/4)

+**Disclaimer:** this project is under active development.
+Website should be running latest master revision but it may be unstable and buggy.

 ### Examples